 Furthermore, they consider that political or ideological or religious crimes will not allow extradition.

 One crazy example is The Ex- Paraguayan president, Juan Alfredo Stroessner, who was accused of genocide in Paraguay, but lived in Brazil for 17 years until he died at 93.

 Even more to bear in mind.
 In Brazil:

 - No one can be jailed for more than 30 years at a time,

 Guess what, Brazil does not engage in war unless someone declares war against them first.
 What a fab policy.
 This translates to mean that Brazilian troops abroad only engage in peace movements and aid relief.

-At the end of the day, Brazil is not perceived as a hostile country, which coming back on topic, means that the Brazilians are free as birds to fly around the world.
+At the end of the day, Brazil is not perceived as a hostile country.
+Meaning that the Brazilians are free as birds to fly around the world.

 Where’s the giveaway with a fake Brazilian Passport?

 The proof is in the pudding, and by pudding we mean language.